IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 BinaryCommitment      Binary unit commitment decision                                                                                                   Yes/No
 NoOperatingReserve    No contribution to operating reserve.
 Yes if the unit doesn't contribute to the operating reserve                                 Yes/No
 StorageType           Storage type based on storage capacity (hourly, daily, weekly, 4-week, yearly)                                                    Hourly/Daily/Weekly/Monthly/Yearly
-OutflowsType          Outflows type based on the demand extracted from the storage (daily, weekly, 4-week, yearly)                                      Daily/Weekly/Monthly/Yearly
+OutflowsType          Outflows type based on the electricity demand extracted from the storage (daily, weekly, 4-week, yearly)                          Daily/Weekly/Monthly/Yearly
 EnergyType            Energy type based on the max/min energy to be produced by the unit (daily, weekly, 4-week, yearly)                                Daily/Weekly/Monthly/Yearly
 MustRun               Must-run unit                                                                                                                     Yes/No
 InitialPeriod         Initial period (year) when the unit is installed or can be installed, if candidate                                                Year